8 of the best Wilsons Promontory Walks for the Nature Lover

 Unlike many national parks in Australia, there is no entry fee for the Wilsons Promontory.
 However, if you stay overnight, either camping on your own or in a cabin or a lodge, you will have to book and pay for your accommodation with the national park.
 Parking for a day visit and long-term visitors is free everywhere in the park.

-Bear in mind that you are not allowed to cycle or motorcycle, and you cannot take your bike on walking tracks.
+Remember that you cannot cycle, ride a motorcycle, or take your bike on walking tracks.
 Dogs are strictly no-go in the park.
-For BBQ, you can only use a gas fuel stove, no campfire or beach fire.
-Moreover, there is strictly no wildlife feed (beware of penalties); also, leaving food out for animals or offering food is not allowed.
+You can only use a gas fuel stove for BBQ, no campfire or beach fire.
+Moreover, there is strictly no wildlife feed (beware of penalties); leaving food out for animals or offering food is not allowed.

 Conclusions about a Wilsons Promontory Tour

 I have been driving around Australia solo for 15 years and coming across some extraordinary landscapes and different environments.
-As a keen walker and hiker myself, I love to discover new places all the times.
+As a keen walker and hiker, I always love discovering new places.
 However, it takes a long time to get to places, so it is great to escape in nature from the city.

-The Wilsons Promontory Tour is one of my favourites because of the beautiful natural environment and several forests walk that it offers and for being a top place in Australia for seeing native Australian animals in the wild.
+The Wilsons Promontory Tour is one of my favourites because of the beautiful natural environment, several forest walks, and its reputation as a top place in Australia for seeing native Australian animals in the wild.

 How to plan your trip to the Wilsons Prom